-Cabbage and Noodles, pan-fried with onions in butter, is pure comfort food.
+This dish of Fried Cabbage and Noodles, or Haluski, as I grew up calling it, is pan-fried with onions in butter and is pure comfort food.
 It’s the type of plain and simple fare that makes bellies full and happy.
 Serve it as a side dish or, as we often do in our house, as a full meal.
 This is a budget-friendly dish that your family will love.
+(And if you love cabbage recipes, also check out my recipe for Stuffed Cabbage Soup.)

 Where I grew up, in the mountains of the coal and steel region of southwestern Pennsylvania, just outside of Pittsburgh, we call this haluski (pronounced hal-oosh-sky).
-And in Pittsburgh and the surrounding region, it’s a very popular dish – no fair, food truck or celebration is complete without it.
-It’s is a dish of central and eastern European origins, particularly Polish, Ukrainian, Slovak, German, and/or Hungarian traditions (although my Polish husband would probably call this kluski z kapusta), but it’s also a common Pennsylvania Dutch recipe, referred to simply as Fried Cabbage and Noodles.
+And in Pittsburgh and the surrounding region, it’s a very popular dish.
+No fair, food truck or celebration is complete without it.
+It is a dish of central and eastern European origins, mainly Polish, Ukrainian, Slovak, German, and/or Hungarian traditions (although my Polish husband would probably call this kluski z kapusta).
+But it’s also a common Pennsylvania Dutch recipe, referred to simply as Fried Cabbage and Noodles.

 And while other cooks in other parts of the world sometimes make their versions of this recipe with potato dumplings, Pittsburgh-style haluski is typically made with homemade or store-bought egg noodles, along with cabbage, caramelized onions, and lots and lots of butter.
 It’s seasoned simply with just salt and pepper, and maybe a dash of paprika.
 Add in some kielbasa, and/or some bacon to make it an even heartier meal.
 Plain, simple, and oh-so-delicious.